mhansen718/15-440/15-440Lab3/src/README.txt

      the common members of both families.

-     The second example is a simple reliable wordcount that counts how often individual words occur in the given range and writes all the pairs to the outputfile
+     The second example is a simple reliable wordcount that counts how often individual words occur in the given range and writes all the pairs to the outputfile.
+     Sample input sets include the king james bible (bibleOut.txt, recordSize = 22) and the complete works of Shakespear (shakespeareOut.txt, recordSize = 37)